afondiel/Self-Driving-Cars-Specialization/Course1-Introduction-to-Self-Driving-Cars/course1-w4-notes.md

 **State - Space Representation**

-It is 'hard' to instantaneously change the steering angle ( $\delta$ ) of the vehicle from one extreme of its range to another but it's possible with our kinematic model.
-If we assume we can only control the `rate of change` of the new steering angle ( $\phi$ )
+- It is instantaneously not possible to change the steering angle ( $\delta$ ) of the vehicle from one extreme of its range to another but it's possible with our kinematic model.
+- If we assume we can only control the `rate of change` of the new steering angle ( $\phi$ )
 - Modify CG kinematic bicycle model to use steering rate input
   - Inputs : $[v, \phi]^T$ (steering rate phi as our modified input)
   - State: $[x, y, \theta, \delta]^T$ (extended version with delta as a state)